 Some carers can suffer from poor health because of the demands of their caring role.
 For example, back pain can result from lifting or moving the person being cared for.
 It may also be difficult to maintain a healthy diet and exercise routine while caring.
 Without the right support, being a carer can be an extremely stressful role.

 There is a lot of information available to carers, but they may not be aware of where to find it.
-NHS Choices has lots of information to support carers on a range of topics, including:
+The NHS website has lots of information to support carers on a range of topics, including: